AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

 assigning products that the brand doesn’t sell

-no information about important advantages
+lack of information about important advantages

-incorrect business category
+wrong business category

 check if the brand profile in Semly is up to date